Data preparation and infrastructure exposure to flooding

 The full Aqueduct dataset is available to download.
 There are some scripts and summary of the data you may find useful at nismod/aqueduct.

 There are almost 700 files in the full Aqueduct dataset, of up to around 100MB each, so we don’t recommend downloading all of them unless you intend to do further analysis.
+If you do, we recommend clipping to the study area of interest before proceeding.

 country_iso = "gha"